rizinorg/website/content/posts/auto-sync/index.md

 translate multiple thousand lines of C++ to C.

 This of cause is not particular fun and hinders people to do it at all.
-Hence, we have a bunch of scripts which do at least most of the annoying work.
+Hence, we have a bunch of scripts which do most of the annoying work.

 The translation process follows a simple procedure.
 We have a bunch of patches defined.
 Each patch replaces certain syntax in an C++ file with its C equivalent.

-To find the patterns we want to replace we use tree-sitter.
+To find the patterns we want to replace we use [tree-sitter](https://tree-sitter.github.io/tree-sitter/).
 It allows us to query for specific syntax in the abstract syntax tree (AST) of the file.
 And since we translate source code, it is way easier to search in an AST, instead in the file content itself.

-To control the patching, we have a controller called `CppTranslator`.
+To control the patching, we have a controller called [`CppTranslator`](https://github.com/capstone-engine/capstone/tree/next/suite/auto-sync/Updater/CppTranslator).
 It simply:

 - Opens each source file
 - Reads and parses the file with tree-sitter into an AST
-- for each Patch:
+- for each `Patch`:
-  - Match the patch's tree-sitter query in the AST.
+  - Match the `Patch`'s [tree-sitter query](https://tree-sitter.github.io/tree-sitter/using-parsers#pattern-matching-with-queries) in the AST.
-  - If it found something, get the equivalent C code from the patch.
+  - If it found something, get the equivalent C code from the `Patch`.
-  - Replace the C++ code with the C patch.
+  - Replace the C++ code with the C equivalent.

 Example: